 |---|

-Each claim status maps to an owning team, a defined touch cadence, and an escalation path — the standardized system I built so dozens of people across many teams act as one.
-A few are featured in full below; the complete decision trees and processes live in the internal playbook.
+Each of the 39 claim statuses maps to an owning team, a defined touch cadence, and an escalation path — the standardized system I built so dozens of people across many teams act as one.
+The playbook itself stays internal; this is the shape of it.

 RCM has run on manual follow-up and brittle spreadsheets for decades.
 I'm rebuilding the foundation — data pipelines, dashboards, and agentic automation — so the human team spends its time on judgment, not on data entry.